You and Your Family’s Health

 Click the quick links below to jump to each section:

-Preventative care means seeing a doctor before you feel sick.
+Preventive care means seeing a doctor before you feel sick.
 It helps catch problems early and keeps you feeling your best.
-This includes things like check-ups, shots, and screenings.
+This includes things like check-ups, vaccines, and screenings.

 These visits are free with your health plan.
 Going to the doctor for regular care can help you stay healthy and avoid bigger problems later.